CPHS/OPHS Glossary of Terms

 Research:

-and evaluation, designed to contribute to generalizable knowledge.
+evaluation, designed to contribute to generalizable knowledge.
+(See also:

 Research Health Information: